Update from In Defense of Animals:

 It is an outrage that Pyron escaped his prison term.
 The fine of $500 is a mockery of justice in itself.
 Join us in letting District Attorney Michael Guest know our disapproval of his bargaining away justice for the innocent animals who suffered death at the hands of this despicable criminal.

-Kim Schutz, who has been practicing trap-neuter-return (TNR) of feral cats for years, cares for several colonies of feral cats in the Jackson area.
-She can be seen bringing in cats to be fixed just about every Thursday morning at our Big Fix Clinic.
+Kim Schutz, who has been practicing trap-neuter-return (TNR) of feral cats for years, cares for colonies of feral cats in the Jackson area.
+She brings in cats to be fixed nearly every Thursday morning at our Big Fix Clinic.

 In January, Kim noticed open cans of tuna with an unknown blue substance where her regular cat colony eats.
-In February, other individuals including maintenance workers, began to notice empty cans throughout the complex.
-Several cats and other wildlife, including a mother opossum with young babies, were found dead in the area over the course of several months.
+In February, maintenance workers began to notice empty cans throughout the complex.
+Cats and other wildlife, including a mother opossum with young babies, were found dead in the area over the course of 3 months.

 John Colter Pyron.
 Photo: WAPT

-Through various tips, the police obtained a search warrant for the apartment of John Colter Pyron and girlfriend Katie Fickert, where evidence of the crime was found.
+Flowood police obtained a search warrant for the apartment of John Colter Pyron and girlfriend Katie Fickert, where they found evidence of the suspected crimes.
 John Colter Pyron was arrested and charged with animal cruelty, possession of a schedule III substance and suspicion of poisoning animals.
 He was released on a $20,000 bond.
 The investigation is ongoing, and depending on the results of laboratory tests, showing which type of poison was used.
 Pyron faces up to 20 years in prison and $25,000 in fines.

 Photos: Blue Iron Kennel Facebook Page

-All of us at Mississippi Spay and Neuter are grieving for these cats, their families, and for their caregiver Kim.
-It is our most sincere hope that through this tragedy, we can shed light on horrific cruelty that animals face and empower others to help us prevent incidents like these in the future.
-In order to create true change, we have to take action on a number of levels:
+The animal welfare community is grieving for these cats, their families, and for their caregiver Kim.
+Our most sincere hope that through this tragedy, we can shed light on horrific cruelty that animals face and empower others to help us prevent incidents like these in the future.
+To create true change, we have to take action.

-Our founder, Elaine Adair, along with several other leaders in Mississippi’s animal welfare movement, have recently formed Animal Advocacy Initiative of Mississippi (AAIM) in order to combat animal cruelty.
+Our founder, Elaine Adair, along with other leaders in Mississippi’s animal movement, have formed Animal Advocacy Initiative of Mississippi (AAIM) in ordertouelty.
 AAIM will be working with local animal welfare groups to push for legislation, ordinances, and other legal protections of animals.
 Sign up here for updates.

-Education is another key component to animal cruelty prevention.
+Education is another key part to animal cruelty prevention.
 By spreading the word about spay/neuter, adoption, and responsible pet ownership, we can empower others to do the right thing.

 Teaching children to respect animals at a young age is crucial to their development of empathy and compassion.
-Animal cruelty in children should not be taken lightly, and children who abuse animals should receive immediate professional psychological intervention for both their own welfare and that of the community.
+Immediate psychological aid should be provided to children who abuse animals.
 Children are less responsive to therapeutic intervention as they get older.